 KU Law offers a variety of tax courses that respond to the growing demand for attorneys with expertise in the field of tax law.
 Students seeking a strong tax focus can pursue a comprehensive selection of courses that cover the major substantive areas of tax law and practice.
-They can also earn the Tax Law Certificate and gain hands-on tax law practice skills through the Externship Clinic and the Volunteer Income Tax Assistance program.
+They can also earn the Tax Law Certificate and gain hands-on tax law practice skills through the Field Placement Program and the Volunteer Income Tax Assistance program.

 - Federal Income Taxation

 - Taxation of Business Enterprises